 Of the places I visited in Southeast Asia, Malaysia was one where I experienced the most intense culture shock.
 This was likely intensified by factors like illness and jetlag, which are not directly related to Malaysia and can be attributed to mistakes we made.
-None the less after reflecting on my time, I noted a few things that made Malaysia very accessible for me and a few factors that made backpacking this region a bit more difficult.
-It should also be noted that we only visited Kuala Lampur and a few areas outside when in Malaysia & our experiences may not be reflective of the rest of the country.
+None the less, after reflection I identified a few things that made Malaysia very accessible for me and a few factors that did the opposite.
+It should also be noted that we only visited Kuala Lampur and a few areas just outside the main city.
+Our experience of Malaysia may not be reflective of the rest of the country.
 None the less, hopefully this post will help you answer the question, just how accessible is Malaysia?

 The USD fares very well in Malaysia and this was one of the factors that made Malaysia easiest to travel.
 When we were there the exchange rate was $1 USD = $4.44 MYR (Malaysian Ringgit) or 1MYR = $.023 USD.
 We spent three nights in the Back Home Hostel there and paid 364 MYR total which is about 60 MYR per person per night or $15 USD for a bed in a 6 person dorm with breakfast included.
 Our flight from Singapore into Kuala Lampur was $45 USD each, and our time at the KWC shopping mall resulted in a lot of items (skirts, jewelry, makeup) being put in our bags that were 10-15 MYR.
 The only place our dollar stretched further in this trip was Thailand.